atenearesearchgroup/uncertainty-datatypes-python/uDataTypes/Libraries/python/UserGuide.md

 - ``s.weightedUnion(y: sbool) -> sbool`` returns a ``sbool`` with the weighted union of ``s`` and ``y``.

-These two methods also have versions that allow calculating the union and weighted union of two or more opinions.
-These versions are defined as functions:
+These two methods also have versions that allow calculating the union and weighted union of two or more opinions, as functions:

 - ``union(opinions: Collection[sbool]) -> sbool``
 - ``weightedUnion(opinions: Collection[sbool]) -> sbool``